Skip to main

 2. Create a smooth transition from work to work-learning.

-3. Create a sense of belonging by creating work-learning cohorts studying the same content.
+3. Create a sense of belonging among cohort members.

 WLP cohort students will have ‘check-in’ meetings once per semester where they will have the opportunity to discuss their progress and needs.

-We have learned from the pilot study that being in a cohort strongly gives students a sense of belonging and support.
+We have learned from the pilot study that being in a cohort gives students a sense of belonging and support.
+The WLP cultivates a space where:

 • Students complete their courses as a team